-As your truly full service consulting team, we’re your offsite IT-department.
-From building your office network with advanced WiFi, setting up (or updating!) your website, solving your telephony needs, or providing security monitoring, we have you covered – and we keep it running with our white-glove support for your digital life.
+As a full service consulting solutions, I’m your offsite IT-department.
+From building your office network with next-gen WiFi, setting up (or updating!) your website, solving your telephony needs, or providing security monitoring, I have you covered – and I keep it running with white-glove support for your digital life.

-Connect to your business applications from anywhere, automate backups of your critical data, build secured mesh WiFi networks, and cut your IT costs dramatically.
-In an age where we’re forever connected, we’ll help you leverage technology to work for you.
+Connect to your applications from anywhere, automate backups of your critical data, get reliable advice, and cut your IT costs dramatically.
+In an age where we’re forever connected, I’ll help you leverage technology to work for you.

 Just, make sure it’s not LastPass.
 They have once again suffered a breach in their security today (December 2022) with their last breaches occurring just a few months ago in August 2022, and another one a few years earlier.
 For a security based company, they sure seem to have a problem with it.
 Besides that, they’re owned by GoTo, who is the parent company behind GoToMeeting, LogMeIn, and other trash pieces of software that I wouldn’t trust.
 Oh, and Lastpass’ free tier is complete garbage.